Skip to main content

 Micheline Piquette-Miller

-My research focuses on understanding the regulation of drug transport proteins in the placenta.
-My lab uses cellular, molecular and proteomic techniques to study critical transporters that are involved in the passage of drugs, toxins, hormones and nutrients across the placental-fetal barriers.
+Our research focuses on understanding the regulation of drug transport proteins in the placenta.
+We use cellular, molecular and proteomic techniques to study critical transporters that are involved in the passage of drugs, toxins, hormones and nutrients across the placental-fetal barriers.

 Computational/Systems Biology